dnorcott/dnorcott.github.io/_posts/2016-04-25-dependency-injection.md

 }
 {% endhighlight %}

 Here we've got a Musician class that can do one thing: sing a favorite song!
-Now Let's write a test for that.
+Now let's write a test for that.

 {% highlight Swift %}
 class MusicianTest: XCTestCase {